jvpazotti/Projeto-final/README.md

 https://github.com/Guilhermeasper/SnakePygame

-# Link do vídeo do jogo em funcionamento:
+# Link do vídeo do jogo em funcionamento (no Youtube):